 -to protect us against the same thing happening to us again.

-In IFS, where we are disproportionately triggered by something, this can be so valuable in helping us identify and with our protective parts agreement, going and helping those parts of us which carry hurt.
+IFS practitioners believe that where we are disproportionately triggered by something, this can be so valuable in helping us identify and with our protective parts agreement, going and helping those parts of us which carry hurt.

-Here is a link to an article by Richard Schwartz, The Larger Self
+Here is a link to an article by Richard Schwartz, The Larger Self:

 https://ifs-institute.com/resources/articles/larger-self

-For any therapist with an interest in IFS, I would heartily recommend the podcasts on the IFS Portugal website:
+For any therapist with an interest in IFS, I would recommend the podcasts on the IFS Portugal website:

 https://internalfamilysystems.pt/ifs-talks